Executive Assistant to CFO Staffing

 CFO Background & Experience

-The typical background of a Chief Financial Officer is an Executive with ten to fifteen years or more of progressive experience with publicly traded companies and SEC reporting, a Bachelor Degree in Accounting or Finance, and prior experience as a CFO or Controller.
-Whatever industry, most importantly, a Chief Financial Officer almost always is a Certified Public Accountant with prior accounting experience.
+The typical chief financial officer has ten to fifteen years or more of experience working with publicly traded companies and carrying out SEC reporting.
+The CFO usually has a bachelor’s degree in accounting or finance, and prior experience as a CFO or controller.
+Whatever the industry, most importantly, a chief financial officer almost always is a certified public accountant with prior accounting experience.

-C-Suite Assistants: Experts in EA to CFO Recruitment Since 2003
+C-Suite Assistants: Experts in Recruiting EAs to the CFO Since 2003

-If you would like to hear more about our administrative assistant to CFO recruitment services, please call Suzanne or Carol at 646-214-7475.
+If you would like to hear more about our services for administrative assistants to CFOs recruitment, please call Suzanne or Carol at 646-214-7475.

 Find Your Executive Assistant Now